51Degrees/documentation/src/concepts/pipeline/pipeline.md

 A Pipeline is the second thing to be created, after the Elements which it contains.
 It then exists for as long as processing is required.
 When a Pipeline is disposed of, it can optionally dispose of the Elements within too.
-This makes managing the lifetime of the Elements easy, however this should not be done if the Elements are also present in another Pipeline.
+This makes managing the lifetime of the Elements easy, however this should not be done if the same Element instances have also been added to another Pipeline.

 If an attempt is made to process a FlowData from a Pipeline which has since been disposed, an error will occur.
 The Pipeline which creates a FlowData **MUST** exist for as long as the FlowData.
 This